Best Time to Visit Cornwall Coast Path and Ocean

 Some historic sites close for the winter or open on a reduced schedule, so check ahead before your visit.

-Spring is a beautiful time of year in Cornwall.
-Go see the flowers bloom at The Eden Project.
-Enjoy hikes and visit beaches with lower crowd levels than in Summer.
+Spring is a good time to enjoy hikes and visit beaches with lower crowd levels than in summer.
 The weather still has ups and downs this time of year, but by May you sometimes luck into warmer, drier days.

 If you’d like to bring your dog along, note that many beaches in Cornwall ban dogs during the peak summer months.
-To enjoy the beaches with your dog, or simply avoid the crowds, plan your visit in May or October.
+To enjoy the beaches with your dog, plan your visit in May or October when most bans are lifted.

 Tintagel Castle